brian-watkins/esbehavior/README.md

 but you can include assertions in conditions and steps, as well, if it makes sense to do so.

-Use any assertion library you like (chai, power assert, proclaim, node assert, etc).
+Use any assertion library you like ([great-expectations](https://www.npmjs.com/package/great-expectations), chai, power assert, proclaim, node assert, etc).

 esbehavior can run in node or the browser.